Evenson0/Evenson0.github.io/_posts/2026-03-06-the-mathematical-workshop-of-the-day.md

 \sum_{k=1}^{n} W_k = \sum_{k=1}^{n} L_k.
 $$

-This equality is immediate: in every match exactly **one player wins and one player loses**, so each victory corresponds to exactly one loss.
+This equality is immediate: in every match exactly one player wins and one player loses, so each victory corresponds to exactly one loss.

 Hence,